ruuda/hoff/doc/installing.md

 Finally, we need a GitHub account that will be used for fetching and pushing.
 I recommend creating a separate account for this purpose.
 On GitHub, add the public key to the new account.
-Paste the output of `sudo cat /etc/hoff/id_ed25519.pub` into the key field under “SSH and GPG keys”.
+Paste the output of `cat /etc/hoff/id_ed25519.pub` into the key field under “SSH and GPG keys”.

 ## Setting up directories